What is a community of learners?

 - You must participate in at least three Project HOPE activities during the course of the academic year, or during the Spring semester, for mid-year program enrollees

 - You must meet with the Project HOPE counselor at least once per semester

 - You must maintain a cumulative 2.75 GPA and you must earn a grade of "C" or higher in each of your community of learners classes

 - You must submit an academic progress support each semester

-- You must attend tutoring sessions at least twice per month for either your math or science class
+- You must attend tutoring sessions for a minimum of 1.5 hours each month and for a minimum total of 7 hours per semester for either your math or science classes

 To find out more about the Project HOPE Community of Learners, please contact us at (562) 860-2451 ext, 7847, or stop by the Project HOPE office, which is located in the Physical Science and Technology building in office PST 209.